simonakom/shop-api/README.md

 ## Welcome!

-This application is built using Express and Node.js.
-It provides CRUD API for managing shops and shops items.
+This application is built using Node.js and Express.
+It provides CRUD API for managing shops and shop items.
 All data is stored in memory, meaning it will be lost when the application restarts.

 ## Task

 Create Postman requests/tests which cover the following scenarios:

-- You are able to create and update a shop
-- You are able to create and delete a shop
+- You are able to create, update, delete a shop
-- You are able to assign a shopItem to a shop
+- You are able to assign a shop item to a shop
-- You are able to rename a shopItem
+- You are able to create, update, delete a shopItem
 - You are not able to delete a shop if it has items available

 ## Prerequisites